kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

 # Deploy Transformer with InferenceService
 Transformer is an `InferenceService` component which does pre/post processing alongside with model inference.
 It usually takes raw input and transforms them to the input tensors model server expects.
-In this example we demonstrate an example of running inference with a custom image `Transformer` and  `Predictor` with REST and gRPC protocol.
+In this example we demonstrate an example of running inference with a custom `Transformer` communicating by REST and gRPC protocol.

 ## Create Custom Image Transformer

-### Extend ModelServer and implement pre/post processing functions
+### Implement pre/post processing with KServe Model API
 `KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence where the output of the `preprocess` handler is passed to the `predict` handler as the input.
 When `predictor_host` is passed, the `predict` handler makes a call to the predictor and gets back a response which is then passed to the `postprocess` handler.
 KServe automatically fills in the `predictor_host` for `Transformer` and hands over the call to the `Predictor`.
 By default transformer makes a REST call to predictor, to make a gRPC call to predictor, you can pass the `--protocol` argument with value `grpc-v2`.

 To implement a `Transformer` you can derive from the base `Model` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.
+For `Open(v2) Inference Protocol`, KServe provides `InferRequest` and `InferResponse` API object for `predict`, `preprocess`, `postprocess` handlers to abstract away the implementation details of REST/gRPC decoding and encoding over the wire.
 ```python
 from kserve import Model, ModelServer, model_server, InferInput, InferRequest
 from typing import Dict